joaoalbertocsjunior/react-s/README.md

 ## Installation

-Once NodeJS and npm are installed you can:
+Once you have node and npm installed you can:

-- You can use npx to download the available template and start coding:
+- Use npx to download the available _starter_ template:

 	```bash
 	npx react-s-starter